 I got the idea from a reader comment (Thanks, Becky!) to turn my Country-Style Jamaican Jerk Pork Ribs recipe into a recipe for baby back ribs.
-That’s easy enough to d0 – so I decided to turn that recipe into a recipe for my Instant Pot: Instant Pot Jaimacan Jerk Ribs.
+That’s easy enough to d0 – so I decided to turn that recipe into a recipe for my Instant Pot: Instant Pot (affiliate link) Jaimacan Jerk Ribs.

 It starts with my dry Jamaican Jerk Rub generously applied on every side of the ribs which have been cut into 2 to 3 rib portions.
-I then stand those in a circle inside the Instant Pot with the meat side of the ribs facing the metal pot.
+I then stand those in a circle inside the Instant Pot (affiliate link) with the meat side of the ribs facing the metal pot.

 If I have more ribs, I stand them behind the first row in a concentric circle, meat facing towards the center.
 Cover and cook on high pressure for 30 minutes.
 Allow for a natural pressure release.
 Doing a quick (manual) release of pressure can result in tough meat.
 So slow release is the best option here.